remult/remult/misc/public-api.md

   /** Metadata for the Entity's id */ readonly idMetadata: IdMetadata<entityType>
 }
-//[ ] IdMetadata from TBD is not exported export interface EntityOptions<entityType = any> {
+export interface EntityOptions<entityType = any> {
   /**A human readable name for the entity */ caption?: string